NLP-Suite/NLP-Suite/.github/ISSUE_TEMPLATE/student-bug-report.md

 assignees: ''

 ---
+**Add a screenshot of the GUI you are running with the widget selections**

 **Describe the bug**
 A clear and concise description of what the bug is.
 Please indicate what corpus you are using.